akrzemi1/__sandbox__/outcome_v2_intro.md

 }
 ```

-Each occurence of `OUTCOME_TRY` is a control statement.
-If the returned `result<T>` contains an error information, the function is immediatelly returned with `result<U>` containing the same error information; otherwise object of type `T` is move-constructed on the stack.
+`OUTCOME_TRY` is a control statement.
+If the returned `result<T>` contains an error information, the enclosing function is immediatelly returned with `result<U>` containing the same failure information; otherwise object of type `T` is move-constructed on the stack.

 ---
 **NOTE**